auth0/docs/articles/hosted-pages/login/lock-passwordless.md

 ---
 # Hosted Login with Lock Passwordless

-Using Lock Passwordless in the Hosted Login Page is the easiest and most secure implementation of passwordless authentication that can be achieved.
-Additionally, the Hosted Login Page is the _only_ way to perform passwordless authentication with native applications at this time.
+Using Lock Passwordless in the Hosted Login Page is the easiest and most secure implementation of [passwordless authentication](/connections/passwordless) that can be achieved.
+Additionally, the Hosted Login Page is the **only** way to perform passwordless authentication with native applications at this time.

-## Lock Passwordless Template for the Hosted Login Page
+## Lock Passwordless Template

 You can start out with a basic template that will provide you with a working, ready-to-use example of Lock Passwordless in the Hosted Login Page.
-In the [dashboard](${manage_url}), go to Hosted Pages, and then to the Login page section.
-At the top of the code editor for the page contents, you'll see a dropdown, titled "Default Templates".
-Here you can choose from Lock, Lock Passwordless, or Custom UI.
-Choosing "Lock Passwordless" will give you a code example of the Hosted Login Page using Lock Passwordless.
-You can use this template as an example to get you started, or use it as is!
+In the [dashboard](${manage_url}), go to **Hosted Pages**, and then to the **Login** page section.
+At the top of the code editor for the page contents, you'll see a dropdown, titled **Default Templates**.
+Here you can choose from `Lock`, `Lock Passwordless`, or `Custom UI`.
+Choose `Lock Passwordless` to get started.

 ![Hosted Login Page](/media/articles/hosted-pages/hlp-lock-passwordless.png)